MCF/oddjob/README.md

 ## Environment ##

 oddjob is written in ruby and its only required dependency is a standard ruby install.
-No extra gems are required, oddjob makes use of the built in ruby webserver library [webrick](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/).  oddjob has been tested with ruby 1.8.7.
+No extra gems are required, oddjob makes use of the built in ruby webserver library [webrick](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/).  oddjob has been tested with ruby 1.8.7 and ruby 1.9.2.

 ## Security ##